Driftmoon

-Driftmoon is an indie role-playing game developed and published by Instant Kingdom, a Finnish video game developer.
-It was released in 2013 for Windows, Linux, and Mac OS.

-In Driftmoon, players explore a fantasy world.
-The game features an open-world environment and a non-linear story, allowing players to explore and make choices that affect the outcome of the game.
-Driftmoon is known for its engaging narrative, humor, and rich world-building.
-It received generally positive reviews upon release and has a loyal fanbase.
+Driftmoon is a role-playing video game developed and published by Instant Kingdom, a Finnish video game developer.
+It was released in 2013 for Microsoft Windows, Linux, and Mac OS.
+In Driftmoon, players explore fantasy open-world.
+There is a non-linear story, allowing players to explore and make choices that affect the outcome of the game.
+It received generally positive reviews.

 Plot

 The beautiful, enchanted world of Driftmoon trembles in the shadow of a forgotten evil, for the dark King Ixal is once again gathering his forces.

 Hope lies in an unlikely alliance—the player's character joins forces with a little firefly dreaming of stardom, a panther queen with the ego of a moon whale, and a very determined fellow who has lost everything except his bones.
 This group embarks on a journey to defeat King Ixal.

 Gameplay

-When Driftmoon first starts, it automatically installs any new updates.
-The player can turn off this feature on the "Settings" menu.

-The "Settings" menu also permits the player to select whether the game runs in "fullscreen" or "windowed" mode.

-At the start of a new game, the player selects a "difficulty level":